 HOW TO MAKE YOUR PINS RANK FIRST ON PINTEREST

-Lemme tell you straight; if you’re not using keywords through your Pinterest, you’ll never get decent traffic from Pinterest to your blog.
+Lemme tell you straight; if you’re not using keywords on Pinterest, you’ll never get decent traffic to your blog.

-The best way to do this is using keywords throughout your Pinterest.
+The best way to do this is using keywords.

 Firstly, where can we find keywords to use?